 - 1. Move by tools: This can be Magic Trowel, Finishing Trowel, Brush, comb, sponge, or about anything. - 2.
 Move by air: Using a battery powered leaf blower to blow the curing colored epoxy into specific directions and into itself.
 Such permits creation of veins or softening like cloud or soft marble.
-You will also see variations of colors applied to take place as the Mica

-Essence blends together.
+You will also see variations of colors applied to take place as the Mica Essence blends together.
 This can be repeated until the epoxy begins to set.
 A misting of alcohol or solvent can extend the period of repetition.
 Using an air compressor and air hobby pistol can control finer and more precise movement.

-- 3. Move by solvent or alcohol: Mist or dribble solvent onto epoxy. - CA-FD: May wish to wait 10-15 minutes before misting of such. - MetalliX Epoxy: The artistic working time is nearly 40 minutes for this product.
+- 3. Move by solvent or alcohol: Mist or dribble solvent onto epoxy. - MetalliX Epoxy: The artistic working time is nearly 40 minutes for this product.